lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

 -------------------------

-The same as the Sonar job above, except the caller must supply a shell script to run prior to the Sonar scan.
+The same as the Sonar job above, except the caller must supply a shell script to run before the Sonar scan.
 This is commonly used to install prerequisites, build the project, execute unit tests and generate a code-coverage report.

 :Template Names: